datafold-dev/datafold/README.rst

    pip install datafold

 .. note::
-    If you installed Python with Anaconda, also consider `Installation with Anaconda <https://datafold-dev.gitlab.io/datafold/conda_install_info.html>`__.
+    If you use Python in an Anaconda set up, also consider `Installation with Anaconda <https://datafold-dev.gitlab.io/datafold/conda_install_info.html>`__.

 From source